This course is about cooling, thermal management and derating in PCB design.

 Final lecture!
 Thank you and good luck!

 Marco Catanossi lives and works in Italy.
 He has a MSc in electronics engineering and he is an expert in product safety and certifications, helping many companies from different countries to successfully put their product on the market.
 The Author has also experience as assessors on product safety on behalf of the Court of Justice and he is member of the European Union engineering panel for innovation projects evaluation.
-Since 2008, Marco has built a consulting business helping manufacturers from different fields (from medical devices to toys and garments) to meet regulatory and technical requirements worldwide.
-He is a dedicated professional with a high specialization in products safety (including electrical/electronics), a deep insight in product liability and a strong practical approach to product engineering and design.
+Since 2008, Marco has built a consulting business helping manufacturers from different fields (from medical devices to machinery toys and garments) to meet regulatory and technical requirements worldwide.
+He is a dedicated professional with a high specialization in products safety and certifications (including electrical/electronics), a deep insight in product liability and a strong practical approach to product engineering and design.